Crypto Inverse-Power Options and Fractional Stochastic Volatility: Crypto inverse-power options

 \section{Crypto inverse-power options}

+As noted in [Alexander et al., 2023] \cite{ACI}, approximately 90\% of active crypto options trading currently takes place on the Deribit exchange.
+A distinctive feature of Deribit's options is their inverse nature: Contracts are denominated and settled in the underlying crypto although the underlying asset is quoted in USD.
+Deribit reports USD-equivalent prices by multiplying the crypto-settled payoff by the crypto/USD conversion rate.
+For example, a Bitcoin option's profit or loss is calculated and settled in Bitcoin, even though the option prices and strike prices are displayed in USD.\footnote{For a comprehensive explanation of Deribit's inverse contract structure and profit calculation, refer to their official guide \href{https://insights.deribit.com/options-course/}{here}.}

+For USD-denominated investors, such an inverse contract is substantially equivalent to a direct contract upon immediate crypto/USD conversion at expiry, whose valuation will follow the same procedures for standard derivatives.
+In this regard, the terminal payoff of an inverse call option written on $S$ with strike price $K$ (\$) and expiry date $T$ satisfies that\footnote{In what follows the subscripts ``(i),'' ``(ip),'' ``(p),'' ``(qi),'' and ``(qip)'' stand for ``inverse,'' ``inverse-power,'' ``power,'' ``Quanto inverse,'' and ``Quanto inverse-power,'' respectively.}

+where, upon currency conversion, $C_{T}$ is the payoff of a similar (direct) standard call option.
+A Quanto inverse contract, on the other hand, serves to mitigate currency risk borne by the inverse contract via specifying a fixed conversion rate $R$ (crypto/USD) at inception; its terminal payoff is given by

+Thus, the contract remains ``inverse'' in nature and can exhibit a locally concave payoff for (long) calls as shown in [Alexander et al., 2023, \text{Fig.} 4] \cite{ACI}.

-In this section, we present characteristic function-based pricing--hedging formulas for inverse and Quanto inverse contracts on cryptos and their power-type extensions.\footnote{The idea of treating inverse options as special cases of negative-powered options is in fact motivated from an independent study concerning Poisson functionals ([Xia, 2022] \cite{X4}).} As aforementioned, for USD-denominated investors, an inverse contract is substantially equivalent to a direct contract upon crypto/USD conversion at expiry, whose valuation will follow the same procedures for standard derivatives.
-A Quanto inverse contract, on the other hand, serves to mitigate currency risk borne by the inverse contract via specifying a fixed conversion rate at inception.
-Thus, the contract remains ``inverse'' in nature and will exhibit a (locally) concave payoff for (long) call options as shown in [Alexander et al., 2023, \text{Fig.} 4] \cite{ACI}.
+In the rest of this section, we present characteristic function-based pricing--hedging formulas for these Quanto inverse contracts as well as their power-type extensions,\footnote{The idea of treating inverse options as special cases of negative-powered options is motivated from an independent study concerning Poisson functionals ([Xia, 2022] \cite{X4}).
+As seen from (\ref{3.1}), a standard inverse option (pre-conversion) can be regarded as a power option on the same underlying with (negative) power $-1$.} which provide significant flexibility for adjusting risk exposure.